Medic1111/Medic1111/README.md

 ## ATTENTION:

-> Because of recent changes to Heroku's platform, unfortunately the live demos of my full stack projects (NEXT.JS Excluded) are not live.
-I am currently working on it, meanwhile feel free to check the repos and run locally. =)
+> Because of recent changes to Heroku's platform, unfortunately SOME live demos of my full stack projects are not live yet.
+I am currently working on migrating them all, meanwhile feel free to check the repos and run locally if a live demo link is not available =)

 [PORTFOLIO](http://pagano.dev)